fogbender/b2b-saaskit/README.md

 ### High-level plan

-- First, check out https://PromptsWithFriends.com - a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others
+- First, check out https://PromptsWithFriends.com - it's an example app built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others

 - Next, get your own copy of _Prompts with Friends_ running locally on your machine